 How can we tell what is “truth” and what is a “fable”?
-By the Word.
-Jesus wants to “cleanse [the church] with the washing of water by the word” (Eph.
-5:26).
+By the Word of God.
+Jesus wants to “cleanse [the church] with the washing of water by the word” (Ephesians 5:26).
 The Scriptures are to “correct” us when we stray.
-In the light of Christ’s return, we are to “Preach the word!” not the doctrines of men.
+Therefore, in the light of Christ’s return, we are to “preach the word!” not the doctrines of men.

 Jesus prayed to His Father, “Sanctify them through thy truth: thy word is truth” (John 17:17).
 The Word of God is declared to be “truth.”
 The Scriptures reveal that Jesus is the truth of God (John 1:14, 17; 14:6).
 And we become new creatures by incorporating these truths into our lives.